LearnWeb3DAO/What-is-Mining/README.md

 But, given a certificate of legitimacy, it is extremely easy for a third party to verify if it is valid or not.

 For the miners hard work in producing these certificates and executing transactions, they are rewarded in the form of new coins.
 In Ethereum, when a miner successfully mines a block, they receive 2 ETH for their hard work.
+Ethereum started with a block reward of 5 ETH, but this was lowered to 3 ETH with the Byzantium upgrade in 2017, and then again down to 2 ETH with the Constantinople upgrade in 2019.

 Since decentralized systems lack a central authoirity, the mining process is extremely crucial to the safety and validity of the network.
 Therefore, the mining reward acts as incentive to participate in the transaction validation process.